Digital, Ear or Temporal Thermometer?

 measurement may vary with how exactly you swipe.
 So it's a good idea to

-test often before starting to rely on the results.
+test a couple of times before starting to rely on the results.

 Take your temporal thermometer to the doctor on your next visit to